-The classes in the tools package are not extensions of the J2EE Deployment API standard (JSR-88) interfaces.
+The classes in the tools package are not extensions of the J2EE Deployment API standard (JSR-88, see http://java.sun.com/j2ee/tools/deployment/index.jsp) interfaces.
 They provide easy access to deployment operations provided by the WebLogic Deployment API.